 If this applies to you, we first encourage you to enroll in all online courses if possible.
 Your college’s academic advising office is a great resource in exploring alternative course options.
 If you are required to enroll in an in-person course and want to request to participate remotely, you must submit an updated letter of support from your healthcare provider.
 Please share our updated Documentation Guidance document with your healthcare provider to ensure that their letter meets all requirements.

-Given the quick turnaround time between autumn and spring term, we ask that you submit your provider’s letter of support to us as soon as possible so that we may expediently review and coordinate these requests.
-Our priority deadline for remote requests is Three (3) Weeks prior to the first day of the academic term for which you are requesting.
-We will review requests received after this deadline, but keep in mind that request review often take several weeks and course delivery options may be limited.
+We ask that you submit your provider’s letter of support to us as soon as possible so that we may expediently review and coordinate these requests.
+Our priority deadline for remote requests is three (3) weeks prior to the first day of the academic term for which you are requesting.
+We will review requests received after this deadline, but keep in mind that review often takes several weeks and course delivery options may be limited.

 Parameters for remote participation:

 - This accommodation is not intended for multiple semesters in a row, nor to convert an in-person academic program into an all-virtual experience.
 Long-term requests for remote participation will require additional steps to assess feasibility within your academic program.

 - Once SLDS determines that you are eligible for remote participation, full approval is contingent upon assessing feasibility in each of your courses in collaboration with faculty.
 If the course design or learning objectives make remote participation not feasible, then the accommodation will not be approved for that course.